Johnson Righeira: 1980–1983

 At the age of twenty in 1980, Righi released his debut single, "Bianca Surf / Photoni".
 The single was re-recorded and released in 1981 under the CGD record label.
-Righi had signed a contract with CGD even before Righeira was officially founded in 1983, but he had met his friend and future duo member Stefano Rota during the time attending Albert Einstein Scientific High School in Turin.
-By the New Year's Eve of 1981, Righi and a couple of friends of his had visited a friend's music studio in Florence when Righi came up with an idea of a song called "Vamos a la playa".
+Righi had signed a contract with CGD even before Righeira was officially founded in 1983, but he had met his friend and future duo member Stefano Rota during his time attending Albert Einstein Scientific High School in Turin.
+By New Year's Eve of 1981, Righi and a couple of friends of his had visited a friend's music studio in Florence when Righi came up with an idea of a song called "Vamos a la playa".
 The song was inspired by the 1960s and was meant to be a beach song which was post-atomic and had an electric sound to it.
 "Vamos a la playa" was later released in 1983 as a single and on the album Righeira when Righi was a part of Righeira and became a smash hit which managed to sell millions of copies worldwide.